Best Online Reading Program for Struggling Readers at Home

 - you need easier access to lots of appealing books

 If your child can get through the words but still struggles to understand what they read, go next to Reading Comprehension Help at Home for Elementary Students.
+If you want the broader category page, read Best Online Programs for Struggling Readers.
 If the biggest battle is resistance, read How to Help a Child Who Hates Reading.

 Common mistakes parents make when choosing reading help

-The wrong option does not always look wrong immediately.
+The wrong option does not always look wrong at first.
 Sometimes it looks promising for a week or two, then turns into one more thing nobody wants to do.

 - Choosing only for fun: engagement matters, but some children need more support than entertainment alone can provide.

-- Choosing only for rigor: if the tool feels punishing, many children disengage quickly.
+- Choosing only for rigor: if the tool feels punishing, many children disengage fast.

 - Ignoring the real bottleneck: structured literacy, comprehension, and motivation problems need different kinds of help.

-- Expecting instant results: even a strong program still needs consistency.
+- Expecting instant results: even a strong reading program still needs consistency.

-- Using the same solution for every child: what helps one reluctant reader may be the wrong fit for another.
+- Using the same solution for every child: what helps one struggling reader may be the wrong fit for another.

 Frequently asked questions